-Regarding brands, GullMack led the ranking of beer brands in Norway in 2019.
-Approximately 113 thousand liters were sold in Vinmonopolet stores.
+Regarding brands, GullMack led the ranking of beer brands in Norway.
+Approximately 137 thousand liters were sold in Vinmonopolet stores.
 The Mack Brewery (Macks Ølbrggeri) is the northernmost brewery in the world.
 It was founded in 1877 in Tromsø and is located in Nordkjosbotn today.
-For spirits, Dworek Vodka ranked first based on its sales volume of almost 628 thousand liters in the alcoholic beverage retailer.
+For spirits, Dworek Vodka ranked first based on its sales volume of almost 662 thousand liters in the alcoholic beverage retailer.
 The Swedish wheat vodka brand belongs to the V&S Group and was followed by Absolut Vodka and Jägermeister.
-Among wine brands sold in the Norwegian alcoholic beverage retailer, Falling Feather Ruby Cabernet wines were leading, reaching around 1.5 million liters.
+Among wine brands sold in the Norwegian alcoholic beverage retailer, Falling Feather Ruby Cabernet wines were leading, reaching around 2.2 million liters.
 The second most sold wine was Marqués de Nombrevilla Garn, followd by Tommasi Graticcio Appassionato wines.

 When looking at the consumer price indexes of these different alcoholic beverages, it increased for all three types in the past years.
 In fact, in 2020, it was measured at 106.2 for beer, 109.7 for spirits and 114.2 for wine, where the year 2015 equals 100.
 This index measures changes in average costs of most consumer goods and services.
 It reports inflation and deflation (rising and falling prices).